 We will assume you are trimming by hand.
 You’ll need a good pair of scissors (maybe two), some cleaner, gloves, and a trim bin.
 Then, just get to work manicuring your flower!

 You can remove as little or as much plant matter as you want, but the more you can get the better your flower will look and the better it’ll be.

 You can read our full guide on the harvest process here.
 Once you have all this done, it's time for the final stage of indoor growing - curing.

 The last thing you need to do before you can give your flower a try is let it cure.
 This is similar to aging wine, and helps the flower finish developing terpenes, flavonoids, and potency.

-Trying to smoke your flower right after harvesting it would result in a harsh, low potency smoke with poor flavor.
+Trying to comsume your flower right after harvesting it would result in a disappointment in terms of flavor, smell, and effects.

 This is the easiest part of indoor growing, but also where so many growers go wrong, and mess up their whole harvest.
 Simply fill up containers or mason jars ¾ of the way with flower.